jumpinf00l/esphome-panasonic-ac/README.md

 ```
 </details>

-## <a name="neat-tweaks">Neat tweaks</a>:
+# <a name="neat-tweaks">Neat tweaks</a>:
 Below are some neat tweaks inside the ESPHome YAML which you can use to extend the features beyond this custom component.
 These are not part of the custom component and are entirely optional, but included here because they may be useful.
-See the [Neat tweaks examples](#neat-tweaks-examples) section for the YAML which you can customise as needed
+See the [Neat Tweaks Examples](#neat-tweaks-examples) for the YAML which you can customise as needed

-### <a name="net-tweaks-notes">Neat tweaks notes</a>:
+## <a name="net-tweaks-notes">Neat Tweaks Notes</a>:
  - These neat tweaks assume that the entity IDs from [Example](#example) are used

-### <a name="neat-tweaks-examples">Neat tweaks examples</a>:
+## <a name="neat-tweaks-examples">Neat Tweaks Examples</a>:
 <details>
 <summary>Select entities</summary>

  - Select entities for setting Mode, Fan mode, and Preset separate to the Climate entity
    - These are useful for building custom cards or changing the fan mode via the ESPHome device's web UI
    - These are currently achieved through super-dodgy invervals which run every 1 second.
 Awful for performance, awful for logging, awful for WiFi/API, but they work for now.
-See [Wishlist](#wishlist) for a potential fix for this which will move them into the custom component as optional entries under the climate component
+See the [Wishlist](#wishlist) for a potential fix for this which will move them into the custom component as optional entries under the climate component

 ```
 select: